 You must file an appeal to the Immigration Appeal Division (IAD) within 30 days of receiving the removal order.
 The Minister of the Immigration Division will provide you with a record within 45 days of making the appeal for the IAD.

-If your appeal is allowed, then your removal order will be put on hold and you’ll be allowed to stay in Canada until a decision is reached.
+If your appeal is allowed, your removal order will be put on hold and you’ll be allowed to stay in Canada until a decision is reached.

-If your appeal is stayed or postponed, then your removal order is put on hold and you are allowed to stay in Canada under certain specified conditions.
+If your appeal is stayed or postponed, your removal order is put on hold and you are allowed to stay in Canada under certain specified conditions.

 Why is it Necessary to Seek Legal Representation?